 Massage can also alleviate problems with the hands and feet.

-Finally, the thighs can be targeted as well.
+Finally, the thighs are often targeted.
 The various techniques are meant to relieve muscle tightness and increase blood circulation.
 In some cases, they may also help recovery after an injury or accident.
-Thigh massages are particularly common in some sports.
+Thigh massages are particularly common in athletes.